Home » Recipes » Breakfast » Pancakes » Cinnamon Sugar Kaiserschmarrn

 Oh I love the idea of making kaiserschmarrn with pikelets!
 I’m happy you and the kiddos enjoyed the recipe. 🙂

 2. I had never heard of this dish!
 It sounds easy, quick and delicious.
 I wished I had known about this when my kids were growing up!
 But I will make this with the leftover pancakes I have in my freezer for my grandkids!
-Thanks for sharing!
+Thanks for sharing!5 stars

 1. Rustic Family Recipes